Erin N. Colbert-White

 Here are some guidelines to consider before requesting a strong letter of recommendation:

-• I only feel comfortable endorsing students who earned an A or B in my class, contributed substantially to the quality of the class dynamic, worked as a researcher in my lab, and/or spoke with me on several occasions about post-graduate plans.
+- I only feel comfortable endorsing students who earned an A or B in my class, contributed substantially to the quality of the class dynamic, worked as a researcher in my lab, and/or spoke with me on several occasions about their professional pursuits.

-• Information needed at least four weeks before the due date: 1) CV/résumé, which can be written with help from the Center from Writing, Learning, and Teaching; 2) Personal statement or equivalent document, which I am happy to give feedback on if it is provided early enough before due dates; 3) A paragraph containing specific examples from our conversations and/or your time in class with me that you would like for me to include (e.g., "My group unanimously voted that I was the most hard-working group member, and I earned all 30 pts for class participation."
+- Information needed at least four weeks before the due date: 1) CV/résumé, which can be written with help from the Center from Writing and Learning; 2) Personal statement or equivalent document, which I am happy to give feedback on if it is provided early enough before due dates; 3) A bullet-point list containing specific examples from our conversations and/or your time in class with me that you feel would supplement the letter (e.g., "My group unanimously voted that I was the most hard-working group member, and I earned all 30 pts for class participation."
 "I volunteered to check on the rats when our course TA was sick.").
+This is especially helpful if it's been a few years since you were a student in my class!

-• If the letter is for graduate school, you must provide a set of folders (Dropbox, Google Doc) for each school organized in chronological order of when letters are due, details about each program, unofficial transcripts, GRE or other professional scores, and submission details (e.g., online portal vs. mailed hard copies).
+- If the letter is for graduate school, you must provide a Google Drive folder with documents for each school organized in chronological order of when letters are due, details about each program(s), unofficial transcript, GRE or other professional scores, and submission details and dates.

-• If the letter is for a full- or part-time job, you must provide as much detail about the job as possible so that I can understand the qualifications and position so that I can determine if I can appropriately write on your behalf.
+- If the letter is for a full- or part-time job, you must provide as much detail about the job as possible so that I can understand the qualifications and position.
+That way I can determine if I can appropriately write on your behalf given what I know about you.

-• If the letter is for an award or internship, you must provide as much information as possible so that I can understand the qualifications or position so that I can determine if I can appropriately write on your behalf.
-I also ask for a paragraph separate from any personal statement type documents which explains how the award or internship will contribute to your long-term goals.
+- If the letter is for an award or internship, you must provide as much information as possible so that I can understand the qualifications or position.
+That way I can determine if I can appropriately write on your behalf given what I know about you.
+I also ask for a paragraph separate from any personal statement type documents which explains how the award or internship will contribute to your long-term professional goals.
+This could be an office hours conversation instead.